azerinnan/Transportation_cost_and_delivery_analysis/README.md

 - **Line and Clustered Column  – Cost Distribution and Transportation Mode Usage**

-	Visualizes total per transportation mode and the frequency of usage for each mode.
+	Visualizes percentage of total cost per transportation mode and the frequency of usage for each mode.

 - **Pivot table – Transportation Mode vs Route**